Tromsø Airport

-Tromsø Airport (Tromsø lufthavn; IATA: TOS, ICAO: ENTC) is an international airport located at Langnes in the city of Tromsø in Tromsø Municipality, Troms og Finnmark county, Norway.
+Tromsø Airport (Tromsø lufthavn; IATA: TOS, ICAO: ENTC) is an international airport located at Langnes in the city of Tromsø in Tromsø Municipality, Troms county, Norway.
 Situated on the western shore of the island of Tromsøya, it features a 2447 m runway aligned 18/36.
 Owned and operated by the state-owned Avinor, Langnes handled 1,910,692 passengers, 43,219 aircraft movements and 2,758 tonnes of cargo in 2014.
-This makes Tromsø the fifth-busiest airport in the country.
+This makes Tromsø the fifth-busiest airport in the country and 11th busiest in the Nordic countries.

 The airport opened on 14 September 1964, replacing Tromsø Airport, Skattøra, a water aerodrome.
 Tromsø became and still is the main hub for Widerøe's regional flights to Finnmark.
 Main haul flights to other primary airports were carried out by Scandinavian Airlines (SAS).
 Braathens SAFE and its Busy Bee subsidiary operated from Tromsø from 1967 to 2002.
 Norwegian Air Shuttle has flown from Langnes since 1992 and Lufttransport has its main operating base at Tromsø.
 The current Terminal B was built in 1977.
 Terminal A opened in 1997, following a period with a 240 m runway extension and a new control tower.

 History

 Establishment

-The first airport in Tromsø was a water aerodrome located at Skattøra, located in the then separate municipality of Tromsøysund.
-It was established in the 1930s and was at first served by Norwegian Air Lines (DNL).
-During World War II it was taken over by Luftwaffe and the aerodrome was expanded.
-A new seaplane route was established by DNL in 1946 with a daily service to Trondheim using a Junkers Ju 52, which after a few months was extended northwards to Kirkenes.
+The first airport in Tromsø was a water aerodrome at Skattøra, located in the neighboring Tromsøysund Municipality (which later became part of Tromsø Municipality).
+It was established in the 1930s and was initially served by Norwegian Air Lines (DNL).
+During World War II it was taken over by the Luftwaffe and the aerodrome was expanded.
+A new seaplane route was established by DNL in 1946 with a daily service to Trondheim, using a Junkers Ju 52, which after a few months was extended northwards to Kirkenes.

 Operation of the water aerodrome was taken over from the Royal Norwegian Air Force by the municipalities of Tromsø and Tromsøysund.
 They built a new wharf and a terminal building and operated it as a joint venture on a per capita basis.
 From 1947 the larger and faster Short Sandringham flying boat was introduced on the route and a direct service to Oslo was introduced, allowing a travel time of eight hours.
 The Sandringhams would all be written off in accidents.
 With the opening of Bodø Airport in 1952 the Ju 52 was again put into service.
 This lasted until 1956, when Bardufoss Airport opened and passengers from Tromsø were transported there by bus (around 140 km/85 mi).
 In 1958 there were 6,825 Tromsø-bound passengers.